Advanced Hydrostatic Drivetrains

 Ingocar

-Free-Piston Engine (POC Model) Vh = 0.27 Liter.
-Projected: 30 kW (40 hp) @ 2,600 1/min, Dimensions: 53 x 30 x 23 cm (21 x 12 x 9”)
+Hydraulic Free-Piston Engine (POC Model) Size = 270 cc Projected: 30 kW (40 hp) @ 2,600 1/min Size: 53 x 30 x 23 cm (21x12x9”)

 View FPE Animation

 The hydraulically driven fuel injection pump transmits the hydraulic pressure of the accumulator directly into very high fuel pressure (3.500 bar / 50,800 psi).
-The injection through a large number of very small slots at the circumference of the combustion chamber, results in a homogeneous distribution of highly atomized fuel in the combustion chamber and nearly prevents the impingement of fuel at the cylinder wall, as shown in the graph Peripheral Fuel Injection, below.
+The injection through a large number of very small slots at the circumference of the combustion chamber (Picture below), results in a homogeneous distribution of highly atomized fuel in the combustion chamber and nearly prevents the impingement of fuel at the cylinder wall, as shown in the graph Peripheral Fuel Injection, below.
 This arrangement provides significantly improved preconditions for a Homogeneous Charge Compression Ignition (HCCI) operation, including the emissions of soot and NOx.
 The HC and CO emissions are generally relatively low in Diesel engines, and the CO2 emissions are reduced proportionally to the fuel consumption.

 The improvements in the Quality of Combustion are based on a comparison with current systems where fuel injectors have a small tip with 6 to 8 closely spaced micro holes for injecting the fuel, resulting in a high concentration of fuel beams with insufficient access to oxygen, creating a delayed, incomplete combustion with lower efficiency and higher emissions.